Jay Lefkowitz: PLIVA, Inc. v. Mensing

-In two major cases before the Supreme Court of the United States, Pliva Inc. v.
-Mensing, (564 U.S. 604 (2011) and Mutual Pharmaceutical Co. v.
-Bartlett, 570 U.S. 472 (2013), Lefkowitz succeeded in persuading the Supreme Court that because federal law absolutely demands that generic drugs precisely follow the FDA-approved labels of the related brand-name drug produced by another manufacturer, states may not impose liability on generic manufacturers who do nothing but use the labels federal law requires them to use.
+In two major cases before the Supreme Court of the United States, PLIVA, Inc. v.
+Mensing, 564 U.S. 604 (2011), and Mutual Pharmaceutical Co. v.
+Bartlett, 570 U.S. 472 (2013), as lead trial and appellate counsel Lefkowitz succeeded in persuading the Supreme Court that because federal law absolutely demands that generic drugs precisely follow the FDA-approved labels of the related brand-name drug produced by another manufacturer, states may not impose liability on generic manufacturers who do nothing but use the labels federal law requires them to use.
+Both cases were decided 5–4.